Duty to carry

 - hearing dogs - those trained by Hearing Dogs

 - other assistance dogs - those trained by Dogs for the Disabled, Support Dogs or Canine Partners to assist other people with disabilities

-Taxi and private hire vehicle drivers have been told how to identify these animals.
+Taxi drivers have been told how to identify these animals.
 This is why guide dogs should wear a harness and other assistance dogs a jacket with the name of the charity that trained them.
 If an identification card was issued for the dog, this should also be carried.

-Dogs should remain on the floor and under control at all times.
+Dogs should stay on the floor and under control at all times.
 If your dog does cause any damage to the vehicle, the driver could ask you to pay for it.

-What if a taxi operator/depot refuses to take a booking?
+If a taxi operator/depot refuses to take a booking

 If a taxi operator/depot fails or refuses to accept a booking from you, they will be committing an offence and could be fined up to £1,000.

 This also applies if they refuse a booking requested by someone who wishes to travel with you.
 An offence is also committed if the reason for refusal is because you would have been accompanied by an assistance dog.